user profile avatar

 Chloe Graves

 Hi!
-I am currently a senior at Shepherd Hill Regional High School in Dudley, Massachusetts.
+I am currently a freshman at the University of Connecticut in Storrs, Connecticut.
+During my first semester of college I maintained a 4.0 average and I was inducted into the Alpha Lambda Delta honor society in February.
 My life goal is to teach children with passion and a positive attitude each day.
-While life can be difficult for some of our students I want to make a difference and show up for my students so that I can create connections with them so that they can succeed.
-Throughout high school I maintained a 4.0 while balancing many activities.
-I was very involved with many clubs and activities, but my passion is volunteering.
-I was able to dedicate time to my church youth group and teach music to the Girl Scouts troop in my community.
+While life can be difficult for some children, I want to make a difference and show up for my students.
+This will allow me to build trust and create connections so that they can succeed both socially and academically.
+Growing up I was able to dedicate time to my church youth group and teach music to the Girl Scouts troop in my community.
 I also volunteered to be a running buddy for the Girls on the Run 5k for the past few years.
-My favorite volunteer experience was living in Maine for a week at Camp Sunshine with children and families who were battling illness.
+My favorite volunteer experience was living in Maine for a week at Camp Sunshine with families and children who were battling illness.
+I loved it so much that I returned for a second summer!
+Currently, I am very involved with many clubs and activities on campus, including Kids and Uconn Bridging Education (KUBE), Future Educators, Confetti for Kids, and the Early Childhood Club.
+These clubs have given me so many experiences with children.
+I have found that my passion is volunteering throughout high school and now into college.
 I know that I have a calling to give back somehow in my career.
 I believe majoring in education is the path that will lead me there!

 Education